zbw4034/TensorRT-googlenet-opencv/README.md

 3.try to list your testing images in file "test"(this is not a txt!)

-4.modify related path and input,output,classes names in main.cpp according to your model
+4.modify related path and input,output,classes names,image mean (in BGR order) in main.cpp according to your model

 5.make all